top of page

 A Closing Reflection

 Successful OD interventions don’t rely on magic or charisma.
 They rely on craft: the quiet architect that enables learning, trust, and momentum.
-So before the next team event, pause and ask not just what will we do, but what must be true for this to work.
-Because when those invisible conditions are in place, transformation doesn’t just happen, it lasts.
+So before the next team event, pause and ask not just what we will do, but what must be true for this to work.
+Because when those invisible conditions are in place, transformation doesn’t just happen; it lasts.

 At Carver Coaching, we are architects of sustainable transformation, helping leaders, teams, and organisations turn insight into lasting change.
 However, we are always learning, so what have we missed in this article?